 The hybrid model most organisations end up with

 This combination captures most of the benefits of both approaches.
-The internal person provides the institutional knowledge, stakeholder relationships, and strategic continuity.
-The external team provides specialist production capability without the fixed overhead.
+The internal person provides institutional knowledge, stakeholder relationships, and strategic continuity.
+The external team provides specialist production capability without the fixed overhead of a full-time hire dedicated to content production.

 For smaller organisations that are not ready for even a part-time internal L&D role, a retainer relationship with an external provider achieves something similar — a vendor who knows your organisation well enough to move quickly, without the cost of a permanent hire.